Tennessee Labor Laws Guide

 Fluctuating Workweek Method (FWW) in Tennessee

-Even though employees who receive a fixed salary are not subject to overtime pay — there is an exemption to this rule.
+Even though employees who receive a fixed salary aren’t subject to overtime pay — there’s an exemption to this rule.

 Thanks to the Fluctuating Workweek Method (FWW), such employees are entitled to overtime pay of one-half (0.5) times the regular hourly rate.